plasmo-dev/Plasmo.jl/docs/src/index.md

 ```

 ## Future Development
 There are currently a few major development avenues for `Plasmo.jl`.
-Here is a list of features we intend to add for future releases.
+Here is a list of some of the major features we intend to add for future releases:

+* Parallel modeling capabilities
+* Nonlinear linking constraints
+* Graph metrics and custom partitioning algorithms
+* More distributed solver support

 ## Index